conanbatt/OpenKaya/widgets/README.markdown

 Widgets are self-contained(they dont know about anything else than themselves) and small.
 They must fit in a fix space(yet to be determined).

-In the source there is the example of the Countdown which is *already used* in Kaya to mark events.

 We use the Jquery Widget Factory to configure them.

 Example: